Common Database Mistakes and How to Avoid Them

 - Enforce Strong Authentication: Use strong, unique passwords and implement multi-factor authentication (MFA) for database access.

-- Encrypt Sensitive Data: Encrypt data at rest and in transit to protect it from unauthorized access.
+- Encrypt Sensitive Data: Encrypt data both at rest and in transit to protect it from unauthorized access.

 5. Not Monitoring Database Performance